 2.3 Procedure of Measurement

 Each participant performed transplanting continuously for 30 minutes with a 10-minute rest interval.
 Heart rate (HR) was recorded at rest and during work.
-Oxygen consumption (VO₂) was measured, and energy expenditure was calculated.
+VO₂ was measured, and energy expenditure was calculated.

 Total Energy Expenditure (kJ/min) = kilojoules per litre O2 consumed×VO2, where kilojoules per litre of O2 consumed is calculated from the thermal equivalents of oxygen for nonprotein respiratory quotient (RQ).